-Pertinent transactions are subject to the full 4.45% state sales tax; therefore, there is no estimated tax loss for FYE 6-20 and FYE 6-21.
+Pertinent transactions are subject to the full 4.45% state sales tax; therefore, there is no estimated tax loss for FYE 6-21 or FYE 6-22.

 103. Sales of Steam - Nonresidential

 This exemption allows the tax-free sale of steam.
 The purpose of this exemption is to provide tax relief to industrial users of steam.